ibm-cloud-docs/dl/dl-netbond-essentials.md

    ![Connection Details](/images/equinix-connection-details.png "Connection Details")

-### AT&T TAO / NetBond Essentials submits your Equinix order using the Equinix Fabric portal
+## AT&T TAO / NetBond Essentials submits your Equinix order using the Equinix Fabric portal
+{: #att-tao-netbond-submits-order}

 After the order is completed, AT&T will need to notify you that the Equinix order was submitted.

 The IBM Special Network Services (SNS) team receives the Equinix request (submitted by AT&T on your behalf) and is able approve the connection in the buyer-side portal.
 You can view your newly created virtual connection for Direct Link by going to **Connections**.
 The connection will be in a pending, provisioning state (**Pending Provider VLAN**).

-Accept the connection request by navigating to the IBM Cloud Direct Link page and clicking **Accept** from the Action menu.
-The Direct Link Gateway BGP Status  then shows **Established** in the IBM Cloud console, and **Provisioned** in the Equinix Fabric portal.

 The timeline for approval is within 24-48 hours.
 If the 48-hour Service Level Agreement (SLA) is not acceptable, you can create an [IBM Support case](https://cloud.ibm.com/unifiedsupport/cases/form) and request that it be routed to the SNS team.
-{: note}